NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/03_quantities_fluxes.md

 In this chapter we will build a simple hydrology model and see how you can use Mobius2 to specify transport of water between different compartments.

+We refer to the [envornmental modelling notebook](https://nbviewer.org/github/JamesSample/enviro_mod_notes/blob/master/notebooks/05_A_Hydrological_Model.ipynb) for a more detailed description of a very similar model.

 From now on we will not display the entire model code in the guide page, only the new parts we create.

 Start with a blank model and create the following location components